KTH/devops-course/contributions/presentation/week5/pojans-ashkays/README.md

 If we feel this way, there probably is another student that feels the same.

 The aim to present the following:
--Overview of serverless computing (1 min) -Advantages/disadvantages of serverless compared to traditional (2 min) -Devops (testing/deploying) in serverless (2 min) -Comparison of different service providers/cloud platforms (2 min)
+  - Overview of serverless computing (1 min)
+  - Advantages/disadvantages of serverless compared to traditional (2 min)
+  - Devops (testing/deploying) in serverless (2 min)
+  - Comparison of different service providers/cloud platforms (2 min)

 If it turns out that we have more time on our hands, we'd also like to present:

--An example of serverless: Netflix case study (architecture)
+- An example of serverless: Netflix case study (architecture)

 #### Relevance